Don't Have Time To Read the Entire Guide Now?

 Luckily there are some metrics that will help you see if you are on the right track.
 Remember, your web or mobile ad monetization strategy will be all about making your supply as attractive as possible to advertisers, and the following metrics give indications of just that:

-- Clickthrough rate: percentage of ad impressions (or views) that result in a click-through to the advertiser landing page.
+- Click-Through Rate (CTR): the percentage of ad impressions (or views) that result in a click-through to the advertiser landing page.

-- Viewability rate: percentage of ads on a page that are actually viewed by the user (e.g. if an ad is on the lower half of a page and the user never scrolls to see it).
-An ad will be counted if at least 50% of the ad was displayed on screen for at least one second for display ads or two seconds for video ads.
+- Viewability Rate: the percentage of ads on a page that are actually viewed by the user (e.g. if an ad is on the lower half of a page and the user never scrolls to see it).
+An ad will be counted if at least 50% of the ad was displayed on screen for at least one second for a display ad or two seconds for a video ad.

-- Video completion rate: percentage of video ads that were viewed until the end of the video.
+- Video Completion Rate (VCR): the percentage of video ads that were viewed until the end of the video.